 In terms of maintenance, granite might be the better option.
 Concrete is porous so it is more prone to staining than granite.
 This is the reason why concrete needs to be sealed more often as compared to granite.

-The actual cost of a concrete top is not because of the material itself, but because of the time spent in creating unique shapes, designs, transportation and installation.
+The actual cost of a concrete top is not because of the material itself, but because of the time spent in creating unique shapes, designs, transportation and completion*.
 On the other hand, granite is also not famous for its small price tag either.
-Both of the materials are going to cost anywhere between $30 to $250 per square foot installed.
+Both of the materials are going to cost anywhere between $30 to $250 per square foot completed*.
 Depending on the materials, edging, cutouts, styling, etc.

 Concrete countertops can be easily scratched.
 A single knife cut would be enough to cause an easy scratch on it.
 On the other hand, Granite is scratch resistant.
 This stone can virtually resist anything, only granite itself and diamond has the capability to cut granite.

 A property that is a must in all the countertops is heat resistance.
 The reason is that there are all sorts of hot pans and pots in the kitchen which a countertop must be able to withstand.

 Granite is heat resistant and you will not have any problem in placing all your hot pots and pans on the surface as it will not receive any damage.

 Concrete is also heat resistant but it is sealed to avoid cracks which is likely to get damaged in case you plan to put hot pans or pots, so, you will have to put a heating pad on the surface.

 Granite requires very low maintenance as it is non-porous in nature and does not require any sealing to prevent solvent from penetrating in the countertop.
 However, we recommend you to get your granite countertop sealed once after the completion* in order make it more durable and increase its lifespan.